Sitting Risks: A Person Who Sits For Long Hours Should See This

 Sitting for a long time is one of the major reasons for back pain also the backbone bends inwards.

-Uncomfortable, and poor sitting posture over time can damage spinal structures which contribute to recurrent episodes of neck or back pain (2).
+Uncomfortable, and poor sitting posture over time can damage spinal structures which contribute to neck or back pain (2).

-Sitting in a slouched or hunched-over position can put a strain on the discs (fluid-filled cushions that protect the vertebrae from rubbing together) (3).
+Sitting in a reclined position can put a strain on the discs (fluid-filled cushions that protect the vertebrae from rubbing together) (3).

 Check out – Home Remedies To Get Fast Relief From Back Pain